ovitrac/SFPPy/README.md

 ## 💡 Usage Snippets

-SFPPy is fully object-oriented and supports multiple syntax styles, ranging from a functional approach to a more abstract, operator-driven paradigm—all in a **Pythonic** manner.
+`SFPPy` is fully object-oriented and supports multiple syntax styles, ranging from a *functional approach* to a more abstract, *operator-driven paradigm*—all in a **Pythonic** manner.
 The snippets below demonstrate both approaches.